 Many of these benefits come from how glucomannan behaves in the body.
-Glucomannan absorbs many times its weight in water, forming a gel-like substance that the digestive system processes with food.

-May keep the body full
+It may keep the body full

 Taking Lipozene with a full glass of water before each meal creates a thick, gel-like substance in the stomach.
 This substance leaves less room in the stomach for food.

 Because of this, a person who takes Lipozene may

-May reduce calories from meals
+It may reduce calories from meals

 The fiber itself is also low in calories, so taking it does not add much to the diet.

-May reduce caloric intake from other sources
+It may reduce caloric intake from other sources

 Glucomannan may also help a person lose weight by reducing the energy they absorb.
 Soluble fibers, such as glucomannan, may reduce the

-Source of prebiotic fiber
+It is a source of prebiotic fiber